Fermi polaron laser in two-dimensional semiconductors: Abstract

 \section{Abstract}

 We study the relaxation dynamics of driven, two-dimensional semiconductors, where itinerant electrons dress optically pumped excitons to form two Fermi-polaron branches.
 Repulsive polarons excited around zero momentum quickly decay to the attractive branch at high momentum.
 Collisions with electrons subsequently lead to a slower relaxation of attractive polarons, which accumulate at the edge of the light-cone around zero momentum where the radiative loss dominates.
 The bosonic nature of exciton polarons enables stimulated scattering, which results in a lasing transition at higher pump power.
 The latter is characterized by a superlinear increase of light emission as well as extended spatiotemporal coherence.
-The many-body dressing of excitons can reduce the emission linewidth below the bare exciton linewidth set by nonradiative loss.
+As the coherent peak is at the edge of the light-cone and not at the center, the many-body dressing of excitons can reduce the linewidth below the limit set by the exciton nonradiative lifetime.